gustavopinto/gustavopinto.github.com/_pages/research.md

 This page provides possible research topics (for BS, MS, or PhD level).
 Students interested in working with me might be able to think possible solutions to one of these problems. **English skills is required for any of them (reading at least).**

-1. Understanding software licenses usage in open-source software<br>
+1. Understanding dual licenses in open-source software<br>
-**Questions:** How often open-source software do not declare a license?
-How common are dual-license software?
+**Questions:** How common are dual-license software?
 Why developers use two+ licenses? <br>
 **Skills:** script programming (e.g., Python, Lua, Ruby, etc)<br>

 1. Understanding Students Behavior in Open-Source Communities<br>